learn-javascript-courses/checkin/README.md

 ## Instructions

-Fork this repository to your own account and implement your own Checkin app.
+Create a repository and implement your own Checkin app.
 Feel free to recruit other people and work in groups (ideally up to 7 people).

 ## What's a Scrum Checkin?